rstein66/rstein66.github.io/_projects/msms-ne-album.md

 ### Outro scene

-<p class="scene-direction">[Images similar to those above appear on the screen against a black background as the narrator speaks.
-The whole screen fades to black and then becomes transparent to reveal the physical diorama.]</p>
+<p class="scene-direction">[Display fades to black.]<br>[Images similar to those below appear as the narrator speaks.]</p>

 <p class="transcript">Just like humans, Neanderthals had different skin tones, diets, and cultures based on where they lived.
 With the archaeological and DNA evidence we have <em>today</em>, we don't know everything about our evolutionary cousins.
 Scientists use evidence to help us imagine realistic possibilities, but unless we have a time machine, we can't know for sure!
 Who knows, with new scientific technology and discoveries, maybe we'll get more answers soon!</p>

-<p class="scene-direction">[Display returns to default state.]</p>
+<p class="scene-direction">[The display fades to black and then returns to the default state (i.e., fully transparent).]</p>

 <hr>

+## Accessibility

+The new delivery method reduces but does not eliminate friction for all visitors by asking far less of them.
+For example, they will not need to click through menus.
+Our intervention aims to be self-explanatory to visually dependent visitors, but we hope they will listen to the audio or read the transcript to enhance their experience.
+Regrettably, visitors with low vision or blindness still need their smartphones.
+The exhibition is too compact and crowded to play the audio “out loud.”
+Doing so might also increase friction for some visitors with sonic frictions.
+Relatedly, we worry that adding captions for visitors with reduced hearing or deafness might make the display more overwhelming.
+Currently, our imperfect solution is to provide a transcript under the audio.
+Both are accessed through a large color-contrasting QR code with sonic and/or haptic cues.

 ## Future Work